core45/laravel-p-captcha/README.md

 ### 1. Add CAPTCHA to Your Form

-Simply add the `@p-captcha` directive to any Blade template:
+Simply add the `@pcaptcha` directive to any Blade template:

 ```blade
 <form method="POST" action="{{ route('contact.store') }}">